Planning Starts Before Surgery

 Your Road to Recovery After Surgery

-Starting day one, a dedicated physical therapist will provide one-to-one rehab therapy at your bedside and in Evarts Joint Center's own gym so you never have to leave the floor.
+Starting on day one, a dedicated physical therapist will provide one-to-one rehab therapy at your bedside and in Evarts Joint Center's own gym so you never have to leave the floor.
 He or she will focus on body mechanics and balance, safety precautions, energy conservation, joint mobility and strengthening and conditioning of supporting muscles.

 Your occupational therapist will probably see you on day two.
 He or she will evaluate your ability to complete activities of daily living, such as bathing and dressing, and will help solve problems and teach you new methods of achieving independent functioning.